CarolinaPeixoto/PhD-Thesis/Chapter3_iTwiner/README.md

 -iTwiner, based on correlation matrices, lead to the best model performance selecting the most stable and robust gene sets

--Classifiers based on the genes pre-selected by regularized logistic regression shown better performance thanthose that use DEGs
+-Classifiers based on the genes pre-selected by regularized logistic regression shown better performance thant hose that use DEGs

 ## Data
 Two cohorts of CRC patients from Hospital Santa Maria (Lisbon, Portugal):